-For bacterial infections, antibiotics are the go-to option.
+When treatment for bacterial infections is required, this is issued in the form of antibiotics.
 This is because they eliminate the illness by combating the bacteria responsible.
-Trimethoprim is one medicine often designated for cystitis, and is available as a standard tablet, as well as an oral suspension treatment.
-It can also be employed as a preventative measure for those who are susceptible to recurrent infections.
+Trimethoprim is the preferred treatment for cystitis, and is available as a standard tablet, as well as an oral suspension treatment.

 This medicine is not available to buy through our clinic service.
 Talk to your GP if you think you may have cystitis, or are experiencing any of the symptoms referred to above.

 The functioning constituent in both versions of this medicine is Trimethoprim.
 This is a bacteriostatic antibiotic, which means that it disables the target bacteria’s ability to self-replicate.
 It has been marketed under various names by GlaxoSmithKline, but the edition available here is a generic medicine.
 Aspen also sell the medication as a combination with co-trimoxazole, under the name Septrim.

 To spread, bacteria need to reproduce, and they do so by copying their own DNA material.
 To create the right conditions to do this, they need to generate folic acid.
 Trimethoprim stops the bacteria from multiplying in numbers by preventing them from synthesising this acid.
 As a result, the bacteria becomes prone to attack from the immune system, which kills off their remaining number.

 It is essential when using any medication to read the instructions provided first.
 Adhering to the guidelines set out in these, and following the directions supplied by your doctor, will help you to minimise the risk of side effects, and increase the efficiency of the medicine.

 - Take as directed by your prescriber